History of Andrew McCutchen in Timeline

 2012: Awards and Honors in 2012

-In 2012, Andrew McCutchen finished third in the NL MVP Award voting, won the Player's Choice National League Outstanding Player Award, his first Silver Slugger Award, a Rawlings Gold Glove Award, and was named a NL Wilson Defensive Player of the Year in the outfield.
+In 2012, Andrew McCutchen finished third in the NL MVP voting, won the Player's Choice National League Outstanding Player award, a Silver Slugger Award, a Gold Glove Award, and was named a Wilson Defensive Player of the Year.

 2012: Silver Slugger and Gold Glove Awards

-In 2012, Andrew McCutchen won a Silver Slugger Award and a Gold Glove Award.
+In 2012, Andrew McCutchen won both the Silver Slugger Award and the Gold Glove Award, recognizing his offensive and defensive skills.

 On April 3, 2013, Andrew McCutchen stole his 100th career base.